ClickHouse/ClickHouse/website/blog/en/2019/clickhouse-meetup-in-limassol-on-may-7-2019.md

 Sergey Tomilov with his colleagues from the Exness Platform Team has shared details on the evolution of their systems for analyzing logs and metrics and how they ended up relying on ClickHouse for long-term storage ([slides](https://presentations.clickhouse.tech/meetup22/exness.pdf)):
 ![Sergey Tomilov](https://blog-images.clickhouse.tech/en/2019/clickhouse-meetup-in-limassol-on-may-7-2019/5.jpg)

-Alexey Milovidov from the Yandex ClickHouse team has demonstrated features from recent ClickHouse releases and gave an update on what's coming soon ([slides](https://presentations.clickhouse.tech/meetup22/new_features/)):
+Alexey Milovidov from the ClickHouse team has demonstrated features from recent ClickHouse releases and gave an update on what's coming soon ([slides](https://presentations.clickhouse.tech/meetup22/new_features/)):
 ![Alexey Milovidov](https://blog-images.clickhouse.tech/en/2019/clickhouse-meetup-in-limassol-on-may-7-2019/6.jpg)

 Alexander Zaitsev, CTO of Altinity, have shown an overview of how to integrate ClickHouse into environments running on Kubernetes ([slides](https://presentations.clickhouse.tech/meetup22/kubernetes.pdf)):